The influence of fiber-reinforced shotcrete on the ground settlement in tunnel excavation: A case study of Tabriz metro line 2

 Abstract

-In recent years, as cities expand and populations increase, the importance of public transportation, particularly subways and underground spaces, has grown.
+In recent years, as cities expand and populations increase, the importance of public transportation, particularly subways, and underground spaces, has grown.
 In-situ concreting in underground areas is time-consuming, costly, and requires significant space for molding.
-However, Shotcrete can be applied quickly with high quality and minimal space needed.
-The main purpose of this study is to investigate settlement of the ground surface resulting from tunnel excavation using the 3D numerical modeling.
-This study investigates the use of shotcrete reinforced with recycled and industrial fibers as an alternative tunnel support system in section 4 of the third phase of the Tabriz metro line 2.
-Evaluation of the load-carrying capacity of shotcrete-lattice and fiber-reinforced shotcrete support systems showed that the maximum tensile stress for the preferred support systems is 165.1 MPa and 1.284 MPa, respectively.
-Results of finite element analysis revealed that shotcrete with 40 of industrial steel fibers and 30 of recycled materials can be a viable alternative to the traditional shotcrete-lattice tunnel support system in the Tabriz metro line 2 in terms of resistance and surface settlement properties.
+However, shotcrete can be applied quickly with high quality and minimal space needed.
+The main purpose of this study is to investigate the settlement of the ground surface resulting from tunnel excavation using 3D numerical modelling.
+This study investigated the use of shotcrete reinforced with recycled and industrial fibers as an alternative tunnel support system in section 4 of the third phase of Tabriz metro line 2.
+The evaluation of the load-carrying capacity of shotcrete-lattice and fiber-reinforced shotcrete support systems showed that the maximum tensile stress for the preferred support systems is 165.1 MPa and 1.284 MPa, respectively.
+The results of finite element analysis revealed that shotcrete with 40 of industrial steel fibers and 30 of recycled materials can be a viable alternative to the traditional shotcrete-lattice tunnel support system in Tabriz metro line 2 in terms of resistance and surface settlement properties.
 The use of recycled fibers is cost-effective, and a smaller quantity of recycled fibers can provide similar mechanical properties compared to a larger quantity of industrial fibers.

 Keywords